semmypurewal/BeginningJavaScript/outline.md

   + filter
   + some and every
   + reduce
-  + converting between strings and arrays (maybe this should go above?)
+  + converting between strings and arrays
   + practice

 * objects